 Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI & criminal defense attorneys today.

-What are the penalties for domestic violence in Maine?
+Penalties for domestic violence in Maine

 It is also likely that they will be removed from their home and be prohibited from contacting the victim.